 - 1 teaspoon Sriracha sauce

-- 1 clove garlic, finely minced
+- 1 clove garlic finely minced

-- ¼ cup hot water
+- 1/4 cup hot water

-- 1 tablespoon julienne carrots, garnish
+- 1 tablespoon julienne carrots garnish

-- Combine ingredients and adjust to taste.
+Combine ingredients, adjust to taste.*

-Sign Up for Emails from Nut Free Wok!
+Thanks for reading, please help Nut Free Wok!

 The best way to see every post or recipe is to subscribe to Nut Free Wok’s email subscription (be sure to respond to the confirmation email).
-I won’t send you spam or share your email address with anyone.
+You will be notified by email next time I publish another post or recipe and I won’t send you spam or share your email address with anyone.

 I may mention the names of stores and/or brand names of products that I use because readers ask and I share products and sources which I use and think may be helpful to readers, all opinions are my own.
 Please note that manufacturing practices and ingredients can change at anytime without notice and readers are always responsible for assuring allergen safety before buying or consuming foods.
 NutFreeWok.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-Thank you for your support!
+Thank you for reading!